 Your pet will be alone in the cremation chamber.
-You will have your choice of methods by which your pet’s ashes will be hand delivered to you by us or Peaceful Paws (depending on your location) just as in the Individual Cremation.
+You will have your choice of methods by which your pet’s ashes will be delivered to you, just as in the Individual Cremation.
 As explained in the Individual Cremation section, in the case of the Individual Cremation, there are several pets in the cremation chamber.
 They are clearly compartmentalized and only your pet's ashes are returned to you.
 In the case of the Private cremation, your pet is alone in the entire chamber.
 It makes no difference regarding receiving your pet's ashes and only your pet's ashes whether you opt for the Individual or the Private cremation.
-The Private cremation is quite a bit more expensive due to the fact that there is only one pet processed in a single cycle.
+Understandably, the Private cremation is quite a bit more expensive due to the fact that there is only one pet processed in a single cycle.
 However, some families feel strongly about this and prefer that there are no other pets in the chamber at the time of the cremation and we do offer this alternative if this is important to you.

-For the Private Cremation just as for the Individual Cremation, you may also request to have an imprint of your faithful companion in clay (see Paw print form.pdf)
+For the Private Cremation just as for the Individual Cremation, you may also request to have an imprint of your faithful companion in clay (see Paw Print Page)

 Your pet will be alone in the cremation chamber and you will attend the cremation and you will view your pet going into the cremation chamber.
 If you wish to view your pet's cremation, it is possible to do so in most crematories.
 It is necessary to make arrangements ahead of time.
-Most crematories require 2-7 days notice for an appointment to accomodate families for a cremation viewing.
+Most crematories require 2-7 days notice for an appointment to accommodate families for a cremation viewing.
 If you wish to view your pet's cremation, it will be done as a Private cremation.
-Viewings are usually not available for Individual (partitioned) cremations in order to respect the privacy of families who have other pets in the same chamber.
+Viewings are usually not available for Individual (partitioned) cremations in order to respect the privacy of families as there are other people’s pets in the same chamber.

 The reason some families prefer to view the cremation vary.
 Some families have had a bad experience in the past or heard horror stories regarding how cremations are performed and want to make sure personally that their pet's cremation will be done respectfully and that they can assure themselves that it truly is their pet's ashes they will receive.
 For some families, it is part of their journey in saying goodbye to their pet.
-Some people find it difficult to trust a facility they have not visited for themselves and wish to see the whole process.
+Some people find it difficult to trust a facility they have not visited themselves and wish to see the whole process.
 Whatever the case may be, whether or not you want to view your pet's cremation or not, we have researched the facility we use (Peaceful Paws) and we trust them fully to do everything respectfully, with dignity and ethically.
 So you can trust the entire process whether or not you are there.
 But if you wish to be there, Peaceful Paws will welcome you and will make the whole experience as easy as possible for you and your family.
 If you chose to have your pet Aquamated with us, you can rest assured of the process as your pet will not leave our facility and the entire process will be done in our care, with the same compassion and caring you experienced during the euthanasia process, and which is our hallmark.

-You may also request to have an imprint of your faithful companion in clay (see Paw print form.pdf)
+You may also request to have an imprint of your faithful companion in clay (see Paw Print page).

 What is the difference between the Private and the Individual cremation?

-Some families feel strongly about having their baby cremated truly privately and this is why we do offer that option.
+Some families feel strongly about having their baby cremated (or Aquamated) truly privately and this is why we do offer that option.